Fmoscovo/Fmoscovo/README.md

   "4t 4 t1m3"]:

 - 🔭 I'm currently doing a coding boot camp.
-- 🌱 I'm currently learning JS.
+- 🌱 I'm currently enhancing my JavaScript and CSS skills and in my free time, I'm studying to get CompTIA A+ certified.
 - 👯 I'm looking to network!
 - 📫 How to reach me: moscovo.developer@gmail.com